Background pattern

 Gastrointestinal disorders:

-Diverse discomforts have been described that are usually difficult to distinguish from symptoms associated with diarrhea syndrome.
+Various discomforts have been described that are normally difficult to distinguish from the symptoms associated with the diarrheal syndrome.

-Frequency not known: upper abdominal pain, abdominal pain radiating to the back, abdominal tenderness, fever, rapid pulse, nausea, vomiting, which may be symptoms of acute pancreatitis.
+Frequency not known: upper abdominal pain, abdominal pain radiating to the back, abdominal tenderness, fever, rapid pulse, nausea, vomiting, which can be symptoms of pancreatitis (acute pancreatitis).

 Renal and urinary disorders: